LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

   writing `hit_points`, or `destroy()` - does not report.

   Some bosses fall and get back up: Willard is knocked out, Natla plays dead before her second stage, and the dragon lies still until Lara takes the dagger.
-Their hit points reach zero once per stage, so they report once per stage rather than once per boss.
-Watch for what marks the last stage - the item leaving play, say - if you need the final death.
+Each stage brings their hit points to zero, so they report once per stage rather than once per boss, and the dragon reports once more for the dagger that ends it.

   `trx.items.Item:on_kill` is this same event, narrowed to one item.